MaximeGuiliani/RaycastBrawlStarsExtension/README.md

 ### **Brawlers**

 You can search for brawlers by brawler name.
-The brawler name is a string of characters.
+The brawler's name is a string of characters.
 You can find your brawler name in the game.
-The brawler name is unique for each brawler.
+The brawler's name is unique for each brawler.

 # **Brawler LIST**